 Enter the root password twice, then click Done

-3 ROOT PASSWORD Done RED HAT ENTERPRISE LINUX 7.6 INSTALLATION The root account is used for administering the Root Password: system.
+3 ROOT PASSWORD Done RED HAT ENTERPRISE LINUX 7.6 INSTALLATION The root account is used for admini Root Password: stering the system.
 Enter a password for the root user.
 Confirm: 2 Empty

 Create the peek user as follows.